- Annual Enrollment:

 - Over 94% find a job or further study opportunity after graduation

 The broad selection of taught and research programs available, ranging from politics and international relations to law, migration and conflict studies, means you can choose a degree that best reflects your interests.
-We promote flexibility and offer course start dates in September and January, and the opportunity to take up an internship to complement your studies.
+We promote flexibility and offer course start dates in September and January, as well as access to our incredible career service, to support you with your internship/job search during your studies and post-graduation.

 You may choose to focus on one degree, but you also have the possibility of selecting one of these subjects as a secondary area of focus.
-You could, for instance, read for a master’s degree in International Relations with a focus in Human Rights.
+You could, for instance, take a Master’s degree in International Relations with a focus in Human Rights.
+The choice is 100% up to you and your desired career path.

-BSIS is known as a friendly, diverse, and cohesive community of approximately 250 students from about 55 different countries.
-Students benefit from close access to professors, a research-active environment, and exposure to practitioners from Brussels-based organizations.
+The students here benefit from close access to professors, support team, a research-active environment, and exposure to practitioners from Brussels-based organizations.

-Home to the main institutions of the European Union and numerous European and international organizations, such as think tanks, lobby groups, NGOs and multinational companies, Brussels is at the heart of Europe.
-You can earn a degree from a British university while enjoying unparalleled opportunities for networking, academic development and professional advancement facilitated by the School's excellent location in the 'capital of Europe'.
+As well as being close to numerous European and international organizations, such as think tanks, lobby groups, NGOs and multinational companies, the students enjoy unparalleled opportunities for networking, academic development and professional advancement.
+Take your ambition further.

-To receive information directly from the Admissions Department, click here.
+To receive information directly from the Admissions Department, click here or contact them directly at [email protected]

 What makes the Brussels School of International Studies (BSIS) special?